Scandals, inequality loom large as Costa Rica votes for new leader

 That resonated with voters, after Chinchilla sparked outrage by accepting flights on a private jet, despite laws barring public officials from accepting sizeable gifts.

+The National Liberation Party frontrunner won praise for public art projects during his 22 years as mayor, but he has faced criticism for an autocratic style.

-Gaffes, such as underestimating the price of milk in an interview, have distanced Araya from equality-conscious voters, while the national prosecutor’s probe of allegations of abuse of authority and embezzlement have also dampened his appeal.
+Gaffes, like underestimating the price of milk in an interview, have distanced Araya from equality-conscious voters, while the national prosecutor’s probe of allegations of abuse of authority and embezzlement have also dampened his appeal.

+“(Araya) has done nothing as mayor.
+He is not qualified to run a country,” said Cesar Diaz Badilla, 33, a call center worker.

-But some centrist voters prefer Araya to untested figures like Villalta, dubbed by critics as Costa Rica’s version of Venezuela’s late socialist leader, Hugo Chavez.
+But some centrist voters prefer Araya to unknown figures like Villalta, dubbed by critics as Costa Rica’s version of Venezuela’s late socialist leader, Hugo Chavez.

 “I‘m not for Liberation, but with them we more or less know what we are getting,” said Rafael Vargas, who drives a cab in Costa Rica’s second city of Alajuela.
 “With Villalta ... another Venezuela could be waiting for us.”